Athelstan Braxton Hicks: Massacre of the Innocents

+As noted by the British Medical Journal:

 Baby farming

 He was active against the practise of baby-farming.
-The Infant Life Protection Act, 1872 had made registration with the local authority obligatory for any person taking in two or more infants under one year of age for a period greater than 24 hours.
-Also the Coroner had to be informed of the deaths of such infants.
+The Infant Life Protection Act 1872 had made registration with the local authority obligatory for any person taking in two or more infants under one year of age for a period greater than 24 hours.
+Also the coroner had to be informed of the deaths of such infants.

 In a reported case of baby farming Braxton Hicks said "Any child that dies in your quarter, where the cause is not as plain as a pike-staff, shall have an inquest held, and I'll have this case brought before the Children's Society."

-The problem with the 1872 Act was that there were widespread exemptions, including relatives, day-nurses, hospitals and foster women.
+The problem with the Infant Life Protection Act 1872 was that there were widespread exemptions, including relatives, day-nurses, hospitals and foster women.
 There was no 'authentification' of contracts between parent and baby-farmer.
 This was highlighted by the Arnold baby-farming inquest.
 He wrote to the Home Secretary about the case and in 1896 gave evidence to the Select Committee on Infant Life Protection Bill, with the Arnold case as one example.